-By utilizing a fact-based, real-time, singular version of the truth, companies are now empowered to achieve and maintain a competitive edge through the use of industry specific business intelligence.
-Executives have immediate access to crucial information to make fast and educated decisions.
+By utilizing a fact-based, real-time, singular version of the truth, business people are empowered to achieve and maintain a competitive edge through the use of industry specific business intelligence.
+Executives, CFOs, branch managers and your sales team have immediate access to crucial information to make fast and educated decisions.

 Data is available across core business processes such as industry trends, customer behavior, productivity, inventory, and detailed financial analysis.
-Business intelligence software extracts the information, transforming it into clear insights to enable actionable and strategic decision-making to readily achieve their goals.
+Business intelligence software extracts the information, transforming it into clear insights to enable actionable and strategic decision-making so people can readily achieve their goals.

 Better sales decisions

 Industry specific business intelligence enables companies to discover detailed sales trends based on their customers’ preferences, reactions to promotions, online shopping experiences, purchasing habits, and patterns and trends which affect sales.
 Leveraging customer buying habits permits a company to decide the best course of action to retain valuable customers and take advantage of missed sales opportunities.

 By drilling down to such comprehensive insights, a company can quickly decide which link-sell opportunities to increase or which products are best for cross selling.
 By identifying customers in decline, a business can determine the best plan to reposition the product before they stop buying altogether.
 Sales managers are able to identify the best type of customers, where to find them, and determine the most effective acquisition and conversion strategies.
 By identifying bottom-buyers, a company may make decisions around the best promotional strategies or whether to let those customers go.

 Having a clear picture of sales trends also allows collaboration in marketing and management decision-making.